 If you are owed money because of a personal loan you provided, and the debtor included a cosigner, you also want to include the co-signer as a defendant.

-If you are owed your security deposit, you want to make sure you sue the correct legal entity or the individual list as the landlord on your lease.
+If you are owed your security deposit, you want to make sure you sue the correct legal entity or the individual listed as the landlord on your lease.

 If you are owed money because someone hit your car, you want to make sure to sue the registered owner of the vehicle, if it was not the person who hit your car.

 The Small Claims Court Hearing

 Once you file your case, you will get a hearing date scheduled anywhere between 30-70 days later.
-During this time, the debtor may call you to try and settle the case.
+Note that during this time, the debtor may call you to try and settle the case.